 Basic facts about The Valleys, Wales and Britain

 Wales is the friendly green hilly bit on the western side of Britain.
-There’s England to the East, and the Irish Sea to the West with London only about 2 hours by road or by rail.
+There’s England to the East, and London is only about 2 hours by road or by rail.

-The Valleys is an area located within the south of Wales.
-Not far from Cardiff, Wales’ capital city in the south and the Brecon Beacons National Park in the northern borders of The Valleys.
-The Valleys are often remembered for their world famous role in the industrial revolution but are now popular for the spectacular roller-coaster landscape of hills and vales dotted with friendly towns and villages.
+The Valleys are not far from Cardiff, Wales’ capital city in the south and the Brecon Beacons National Park borders the area to the north.
+The Valleys are often remembered for their role in the industrial revolution but are now popular for the spectacular roller-coaster landscape of hills and vales dotted with friendly towns and villages.

 There are two official languages in Wales, English and Welsh.
 English is spoken by everyone in Wales with Welsh spoken by about one in five of the population.
 Welsh is one of the oldest languages in Europe, it's a Celtic language, sort of a cousin to Irish, but closer to Breton and Cornish.
 National TV and radio stations are broadcast in Welsh and English, road signs are written in Welsh and English, there are Welsh medium schools, books, magazines, newspapers and websites.
 It’s called Cymraeg in Welsh, and here are a few basic phrases to help you get started...

 Hello - Helo,